THE

 by Major H. S. Turner (Black Watch), afterwards killed.

-of immense value to Colonel Kekewich.
+immense value to Colonel Kekewich.
 With their assistance the defensive

 works were brought into an efficient state in a marvellously short